ICanBoogie/HTTP/README.md

 ### Content-Disposition header

-The `Content-Disposition` header is represented by a [ContentDisposition][] instance making it easily to manipulate.
-Of course, accentuated file names are supported.
+The `Content-Disposition` header is represented by a [ContentDisposition][] instance.
+Of course, utf-8 file names are supported.

 ```php
 <?php